jnozzi/cocoadev.com/markdown/NSTableView.md

 Basically I'm just musing on this because I think it's an interesting example of "user-friendly" varying with context.

--General/KenFerry
+-KenFerry

 ----
-Newbie General/NSTableView question:  I want to create a version of General/NSTableView whereby I can individually select cells - by this I mean not select whole rows, so that if my General/NSTableView consisted of 4 rows and 4 columns the user could select/highlight the center 4 of 16 cells (the intersection of the 2 middle columns and the 2 middle rows).
+Newbie NSTableView question:  I want to create a version of NSTableView whereby I can individually select cells - by this I mean not select whole rows, so that if my NSTableView consisted of 4 rows and 4 columns the user could select/highlight the center 4 of 16 cells (the intersection of the 2 middle columns and the 2 middle rows).
 Is it possible to do this?
 How would one go about getting this behavior?
 The reason I want to do this is I want some spreadsheet like capability for my users, like being able to fill right.
-But I don't want to go to a General/NSMatrix necessarily as I want all the other features of General/NSTableView, like the scrolling, user drag-reorderable columns, etc.
+But I don't want to go to a NSMatrix necessarily as I want all the other features of NSTableView, like the scrolling, user drag-reorderable columns, etc.

-*Sounds like you might be better off putting an General/NSMatrix in an General/NSScrollView and adding the drag-reorderable columns yourself... that may well be less work.*
+*Sounds like you might be better off putting an NSMatrix in an NSScrollView and adding the drag-reorderable columns yourself... that may well be less work.*

 ----

 **Question (Aug 5, 2005):** I'm having a hell of a time with a table view that allows "Any" as a first-row selection or multiple selections of any other row.
 In other words, I have a table of "Categories" where the first row is "Any Category" (like iTunes' artist/album tables).
 I'm using the data source approach, versus bindings (to insert the "Any" row).
-I'm using General/NSTableView's delegate method     -tableView:shouldSelectRow:.
+I'm using NSTableView's delegate method     -tableView:shouldSelectRow:.
 Because I read somewhere that it's "better" to use index sets, below is the code I'm using:

-- (BOOL)tableView:(General/NSTableView *)aTableView shouldSelectRow:(int)rowIndex
+- (BOOL)tableView:(NSTableView *)aTableView shouldSelectRow:(int)rowIndex
 {
 	if (rowIndex == 0) // Row 0 is the "Any" row
 	{
-		// Selecting 'any', so deselect the rest General/NSIndexSet * selSet = General/[NSIndexSet indexSetWithIndex:0];
+		// Selecting 'any', so deselect the rest
+		NSIndexSet * selSet = [NSIndexSet indexSetWithIndex:0];
 		[aTableView selectRowIndexes:selSet byExtendingSelection:NO];
 	} else {
-		// Selecting specific item, so deselect 'any' General/NSMutableIndexSet * selSet = General/aTableView selectedRowIndexes] mutableCopy];
+		// Selecting specific item, so deselect 'any' NSMutableIndexSet * selSet = aTableView selectedRowIndexes] mutableCopy];
 		[selSet removeIndex:0];
 		[aTableView selectRowIndexes:selSet byExtendingSelection:NO];
 		[selSet release];